 Mothering is a high calling and I know I don’t want to do this alone.

-This is just a short list of characteristics I’ve learned from special women in my life.
+This is just a short list of important qualities of a christian mother I’ve learned from special women in my life.
 What other qualities of a good mother have you found that are important?
 What are you choosing to work on?

 This year, I’m choosing to focus on having fun with my kids.
 I often get lost in the hustle of life and forget to enjoy.
 Remembering these traits I’ve learned helps me be a better mom to my kids.
 Read Seasons of Motherhood and Finding Joy in Each One to help you in this area, too!

 How can you be a good Christian mom to your kids and others this year?